Ring stacks conjecturally related to the stacks $BT_n^{G,\mu}$: Introduction

 (i) Most of this paper\footnote{Possible exceptions: \S\ref{ss:A simple computation}-\ref{ss:autoduality conjecture}, \S\ref{s:check W oplus}, \S\ref{s:tilde A_n}, \S\ref{s:A class of models}, a part of Appendix~\S\ref{s:SW (R)}.} is either contained in \cite{Sheared, BMVZ} or is a straightforward modification of the material from \cite{Sheared, BMVZ} obtained by replacing the Witt vector $\xi$ from \S\ref{sss:sheared prismatization} by $p^n$.
 But unlike \cite{Sheared, BMVZ}, we define and discuss the graded ring space $\SW^\oplus$ and the related stacks $\SR_n^\oplus$.

-(ii) The work \cite{BMVZ} develops a detailed theory of $\SW$.
-In this paper we give a relatively self-contained exposition of \emph{the more elementary part} of this theory (e.g., unlike \cite{BMVZ}, we do not discuss cohomology with coefficients in $\SW$).
+(ii) The goal of \cite{BMVZ} is to prepare the ground for a detailed theory of $\SW$ (including cohomology with coefficients in $\SW$).
+In this paper we give a relatively self-contained exposition of \emph{the more elementary part} of this theory.